maxrule98/upvotedownvote/README.md

 ### **Install and run**

+Install Postgres
+Create a database with the same name as in the .env file

 create .env file containing the following:
 - DB_NAME="Your Database Name"
 - DB_USER="Your Database User Name"
+- TOKEN_KEY='Super Secret Password'

 npm i